antononcube/RakuForPrediction-blog/Articles/Exploratory-data-analysis-with-Raku-comments.md

 ## Answer to *raiph*

-### Sure, it is just EDN
+### Part 1: Sure, it is just EDN

 Exploratory Data Notebooks (EDN) is a fairly valid -- and narrow -- way of characterizing what I am doing in Raku's Ecosystem (RE).

 About the validity:

-- My [latest video](https://youtu.be/YCnjMVSfT8w) showcases my data wrangling, data summarization, graphics work RE exactly as an EDN effort.
+- My [latest video](https://youtu.be/YCnjMVSfT8w) showcases my RE work -- data wrangling, data summarization, graphics -- exactly as an EDN effort.

 - The script ["raku-data-science-install.sh"](https://github.com/antononcube/RakuForPrediction-book/blob/main/scripts/raku-data-science-install.sh)
 shows that: